AdrianAgulto/Ransomware/README.md

 So we insert into the CLI "mkdir ransomware" to create the directory and inside the directory, run "echo "file content" > filename.txt" a few times to create several files.

-Next we will create the Python script file.
+Next we will create the malware script file.

 ![Encryption](https://github.com/user-attachments/assets/edf5a8c4-e0b2-4010-b4cf-8c5a9ea1bffd)